5 Class Management Techniques for Teachers

 5 Tips for Handling EBD Kids (Emotional Behavior Disorder) in an Inclusive Classroom

 Students who suffer from Emotional and Behavioral Disorders, or EBD, very often find it difficult to control their behavior and work as productive members of a classroom.
 EBD kids commonly lack the impulse control and the emotional balance that is necessary to handle social interactions with other students effectively.
-This can be challenging for a teacher, especially in an inclusive classroom where a portion of the students have EBD, and others don’t.
+This can be challenging for a teacher, especially in an inclusive classroom where only a portion of the students have EBD.
 While this scenario can be quite challenging at times, there are some ways to make things better in the classroom.
 EBD students’ behavior can be moderated and controlled by implementing a classroom management plan that is specially tailored to meet the specific needs of these students.

 1. Keep Class Rules Simple and Clear

 Your EBD students (as well as some of your more focused students) will most likely struggle if you impose a long list of complicated rules and demands upon them.
-Try and keep your classroom guidelines broad and simple — no more than 3 to 5 main rules.
+Try to keep your classroom guidelines broad and simple — no more than 3 to 5 main rules.
 Let students know about them on the first day of class, and post them in the classroom as well.
 An example list might be: Be on Time, Try Your Best, Be Polite, Respect One Another.

 2. Reward Positive Behaviors

 While you will at times have to discipline children for improper behavior, remember that rewarding positive behavior is ultimately far more effective in the long run.
 A great many Emotional and Behavioral Disorder students tend to take any discipline as a personal attack.
 Because of this, unfortunately they learn very little from it.
-Try and celebrate the successes of these students more than you reprimand or punish their mistakes.
+Try to celebrate the successes of these students more than you reprimand or punish their mistakes.
 When these students receive positive feedback and rewards, they start to see that there is a positive benefit to good behavior.
 They will then start to see you as more of an ally than an adversary, and this will in turn motivate them to want to behave and do well in your classroom.

 3. Allow for Mini-Breaks